Anku5hk/Programmers_guide_to_Python/book.md

 print(r"\n raw string no escaping characters") # \n raw string no escaping characters print("normal str,\t escaping characters") # normal str,  escaping characters

-# String formarting, to pass python expression/varaible inside a string
+# String formatting, to pass python expression/variable inside a string
 n = 1
-text = "This is a String number %s" %n  # C like formatting text = "This is a String number {0}".format(n) # format method of string text = f"This is a String number {n}" # f-string to pass varaible text = f"This is a String number {20-19}" # or even to pass expression print(text) # This is a String number 1
+text = "This is a String number %s" %n  # C like formatting text = "This is a String number {0}".format(n) # format method of string text = f"This is a String number {n}" # f-string to pass variable text = f"This is a String number {20-19}" # or even to pass expression print(text) # This is a String number 1